jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 After this, the cameras are up and running; items can be linked and rules written.

-## Creation of Things

-- In Things, click on the + sign and select ‘MQTT Binding’.
-From there, ensure you have an ‘MQTT Broker’ Thing created and online.
-- Then, from Things, click on ‘MQTT Binding’.
-An option to add ‘frigateSVR Server’ should appear.
-Click on this to create the Server Thing, add the URL to your Frigate server and select the MQTT Broker thing created in step 1 as the 'Parent Bridge".
-When saved, the frigate Server Thing should be online.
-- From Things, click on ‘MQTT Binding’.
-You should then see the ‘frigateSVR Camera’ option appear.You can either click on this to create a Camera Thing manually (selecting the frigateSVR Server Thing from step 2 as the Parent Bridge), or, if you select ‘Scan’, you should see the autodiscovered cameras supported by your Frigate server appear - these then can be added by clicking on each of them

-**NOTE** if you attempt to create the Things directly from the Frigate binding, you will get a message saying “No thing types can be added with this binding".
-You will find the Frigate SVR server and camera Things under the MQTT binding, as the frigateSVR Server Thing is a Bridge that is a child of an MQTT Broker, and frigateSVR Camera Things are children of a Server Thing.

 ## Requirements

 - a configured and running Frigate installation, either local or remote, with its HTTP API accessible from your OpenHAB instance.